vyasakanksha/robot-ludo/README.md

 The `model.py` file has been modified to add `simple_player4` and `simple_payer5`, both do the same thing.
 I was playing them against each other to experiment with the weights for each feature.
 The final agent function can be found in `akanksha_ludo.py`.

 ### Core idea behind Reinforcement Learning
-Modeled as a Markov Decision Process the value function attempts to maximizes the return by maximizing the cumulative reward at the end of the game (final state) from the current state.
+Modeled as a Markov Decision Process the `value function` attempts to maximizes the return by maximizing the cumulative reward at the end of the game (final state) from the current state.

 ## Attempt 2 - Deep Q-Learning algorithm for Snake

-A Deep Reinforcement learning Algorithm using Q-tables is explained and implemented here as an agent to play snake.
-It is able to create a pretty good bot in about
-15 mins to training (though sometimes it gets caught in a loop).
-However, I struggled with converting the single-player-game into a multiplayer game.
+A Deep Reinforcement learning Algorithm using Q-tables is explained and implemented here to train an agent to play the game `snake`.
+It is able to create a pretty good bot in about 15 mins to training (though sometimes it gets caught in a loop).
+Here I struggled with converting the single-player-game into a multiplayer game.

 The whole `snakega` repo has been cloned in the `snake-ga` folder and `train_from_snake.py` is a very incomplete attempt converting the model to play ludo.